 HISTORY OF MANIFESTATIONS

 Before pesticides, vaccinations and antibiotics, many children died of disease and infections in the 19th/early 20th century.
 Yellow fever was a big killer in Florida, because of the mosquito problem.
-Some entities of children stick around areas where they had fun, felt loved, and perhaps are in need of direction to the light.
+Some entities of children stick around areas where they once had fun, felt loved, and perhaps are still in need of direction to the light.